Military Fiber Optic Cables Market Size and Share

 Military Fiber Optic Cables Market Analysis by Mordor Intelligence

-The global military fiber optic cables market stands at USD 3.82 billion in 2025 and is projected to reach USD 5.5 billion by 2030, registering a 7.56% CAGR.
+The military fiber optic cables market stands at USD 3.82 billion in 2025 and is projected to reach USD 5.5 billion by 2030, registering a 7.56% CAGR.
 Growth reflects the swift replacement of copper links with fiber solutions that withstand electromagnetic interference while carrying far higher data loads.
 Investments in fiber-optic drones, directed-energy weapons, and 5G-enabled tactical networks are reshaping battlefield connectivity, prompting armies to refit legacy platforms with high-bandwidth optical backbones.
 Defense ministries also view fiber as a hedge against jamming and cyber risks, since light-based signals resist interception and radiate no electromagnetic signature.
 Procurement spending is further supported by multi-domain sensor fusion programs that push data rates above 100 Gbps on ships, vehicles, and aircraft.

 • By material, glass fiber accounted for 90.45% share of the military fiber optic cables market size in 2024, while plastics show a 10.47% CAGR outlook to 2030.